Forcing your Website's visitors to use the shared SSL

 Occasionally our technical support is asked how to direct your website visitor’s to view your website over HTTPS.
 Let’s look an example:

 If a visitor goes to your website using http://mydomain.com, you can force them so they will always use the shared SSL certificate.
+Shared SSL's are included on all Shared Hosting plans.
 If you’re not familiar with SSL certificates, please view our article.
 If you have a dedicated SSL and want to force all of your website traffic to use your dedicated SSL we have a great tutorial on that as well.

 Forcing your visitors to use the Shared SSL